d4rkfella/vault-backup/README.md

 ## Installation

-You can download pre-built binaries for your operating system from the [GitHub Releases](https://github.com/d4rkfella/vault-backup/releases/) page.

-Alternatively, you can build from source:
+Building the binary from source:

 1.  **Clone the repository:**
     ```bash